 This following section comes straight from Martin Yate's lovely book, Resumes that Knock 'Em Dead.
-If you are interested in more specifics, I would highly suggest you pursue the book for its details.
+If you are interested in more specifics, we recommend that you pursue the book for its details.
 The following are what forms a resume: